-Epidemiology, Mathematical Background for Biostatistics, Probability and Distribution Theory, and Linear Models or a multivariable regression unit of study from a Master of Public Health course or equivalent
+Epidemiology, Mathematical Foundations for Biostatistics, Regression Modeling for Biostatistics 1 or a multivariable regression unit of study from a Master of Public Health course or equivalent

 8-12 hours total study time per week

 Two major assignments worth 30% each, and 4 shorter assignments worth 10% each concerning concepts, derivations or applications.